riarosegarg/ATLA-Weather-App/README.md

 Link to the YouTube video: https://youtu.be/MIYQR-Ybrn4?si=c_W0X4J3pp3aDYzh

 API Used: https://openweathermap.org/current

-I also used Chat GPT for any issues I encountered while debugging, as I am not too familiar with JS/CSS/HTML.

 All the images are hand-drawn by me through Procreate (excluding the wind and humidity symbols.
 Image credit for these: https://www.freepik.com/)